 Is thread count accurate?

 Unless you remember the 2008 class action lawsuit against Bed Bath & Beyond, it may surprise you to hear that sometimes the thread count listed on a package of sheets is not what it seems.
 Unfortunately, some manufacturers have found a way to inflate their thread count numbers—and thus charge more for their products—by using a factor called ply.
 Ply refers to how many yarns are wrapped together to make a single thread.
 Generally, cotton sheets are woven from single-ply or double-ply threads.
-If each yarn is counted as a thread, thread count can effectively double.
-Multi-ply threads (with more than two yarns per thread) can severely inflate thread count when ply is used as a multiplier.
+If each yarn is counted as a thread, thread count can effectively double by using double-ply thread.
+Multi-ply threads (with more than two yarns per thread) can inflate thread count even further.

-In an ideal world, double and multi-ply threads would simply mean heavier and more durable sheets, but in reality, they often mean lower quality component yarns.
-Depending on fiber quality (which depends on more than just length), those very high thread count sheets could perform no better (or even worse) than ordinary lower thread count and single-ply sheets.
-For example, 800 thread count sheets woven from two-ply threads may be of poorer quality than regular single-ply 400 thread count sheets.
+In an ideal world, double and multi-ply threads would simply mean heavier and more durable sheets, but in reality, they often mean thinner and consequently lower quality component yarns.
+Depending on fiber quality, those very high thread count sheets could perform no better (or even worse) than ordinary lower thread count and single-ply sheets.
+So an 800 thread count sheet woven from two-ply, thinner threads may well be of poorer quality than regular single-ply 400 thread count sheets.

 When shopping for cotton, you can make things easier on yourself by sticking with 200 and 300 thread count sheets, and splurging on higher thread counts only up to a thread count (and perhaps dollar amount) upper limit.
-400 is the maximum thread count that makes a difference to quality.
+400 is the maximum thread count that makes a discernible difference to quality, and you'd be right to be suspicious of anything beyond that.

 Word to the wise: if you want to save money by opting for synthetic sheets (1500 thread count sheets can sound enticing), you might find that those microfiber sheets don’t breathe well and can make you too hot at night, which can interfere with quality sleep.